Home » Recipes » 30-Minute Meals » Loose Meat Sandwich

 What you’ll love about these Loose Meat Sandwiches:

-Step 1: In a large skillet over medium-high heat cook the ground beef and onion until the beef is no longer pink, about 6 to 8 minutes.
-Drain the excess grease.
+STEP 1: In a large skillet over medium-high heat, brown ground beef and onion until the beef is no longer pink, about 6-8 minutes.
+Drain the excess grease off.

-Step 3: Stir in the Worcestershire sauce, mustard, apple cider vinegar, paprika, salt, and pepper.
-Cook 2 minutes.
+STEP 2: Add the minced garlic to the skillet.
+Cook an additional 30-45 seconds until the garlic is fragrant.
+Stir in the Worcestershire sauce, mustard, apple cider vinegar, paprika, salt, and pepper.
+Cook for an additional 2 minutes.

-Step 4: Pour in the beef broth and simmer, stirring occasionally, until most of the liquid has evaporated — about 5 to 7 minutes.
+STEP 3: Pour in the beef broth and simmer the mixture, stirring occasionally, until most of the liquid has evaporated, around 5-7 minutes.

 Pro Tip:

-Storage: Store the meat mixture in an airtight container for up to 3 days.
-Keep it separate from the buns.
+Storage: Store leftovers in the refrigerator, in an airtight container.
+It can be kept for up to 3 days.

 Questions about this Maid-Rite Recipe: